 I own several Yaesu radios – the FT-8900R and two VX-7Rs.
 They are wonderful radios and easy to operate.

 This allows me to be away from my truck with my VX-7R HT and transmit on 445.550 at just 0.5 watts.
-The FT-8900R in my truck receives the signal and in real time re-transmits it out at 50 watts on some other frequency!
+The FT-8900R in my truck receives the signal and in real-time re-transmits it out at 50 watts on some other frequency!
 Typically I set the FT-8900R to a local repeater.
 This way, if I’m out hiking and get hurt, my truck becomes a giant beacon to let people know I’m in trouble.

 They’re super cheap.
 You can sew on different patches that are available from the ARRL or your local club may have some.
-I got the Liberty HiVizGard mesh one with pockets.
+Look below at the special patch you get if you’re one of my NEFR radio operators!
+The vest in the photo above is excellent because of the pockets, pen slots, and speaker/microphone loops.
 It’s Class 2 and VERY VISIBLE.
 Get the mesh one so you don’t overheat in the summer.

 Speaking of clothes, I LOVE my Duluth Trading Flex Fire Hose Work Pants that have countless pockets.
 They’re durable and fit really well.
 I wish Duluth Trading had an affiliate program.
 They also make this same style in shorts for summer use.
 I have two pair and wear them all the time.

 Ladies, Duluth Trading makes a ton of stuff for women too.